dxshen11/dxshen11.github.io/_Experiences/5_billilab.md

 # Role: Additive Manufacturing Researcher

-As an undergraduate researcher, I joined the Billi Lab at the UCLA Orthopedic Hospital Research Center to investigate the application of additive manufacturing in biomaterials and surgical rehersal.
+As an undergraduate researcher, I joined the Billi Lab at the UCLA Orthopedic Hospital Research Center to investigate the application of additive manufacturing in biomaterials and surgical rehearsal.

 During my time, I became incredibly familiar with the lab's FDM and SLA 3D printers (an ANET A8, Prusa i3 MK 2S, and Formlabs Form 2).
 Along with another researcher, I changed out the ANET's power supply, control board (default to MKS Gen 1.4), firmware, bed material, and implemented new support structures for rigidity.